gitter-badger/luda/site/html/_patterns/carousel.md

 ``` javascript
 myCarousel.activate(1)
 ```
-Activate the second item in the carousel.
+Activate a specfic item in the carousel according to the index number passed in.

 ### .next()
 ``` javascript